What is coaching?

 To summarize those ideas, our thoughts, emotions, and behaviors are instruments that serve a purpose and contribute to our outcomes.
 We can create positive outcomes from the inside out through self-insight, practical strategies, and consistent, meaningful, targeted action.
 I coach to promote clients’ rationality, agency, and attention to knowledge and skills development relevant to their goals.

-Most of my clients are between the ages of 14-35 and seek support in the following areas:
+Most of my clients seek support in the following areas:

 - Enhancing motivation, performance, and engagement in school or work

 - Addressing toxic stress or burnout related to school or work